LostBeard/SpawnDev.BlazorJS/README.md

 ```

 Pass async method callbacks to Javascript
-Under the hood, BlazorJS is returning a Promise to javascript when the method is called
+Under the hood, BlazorJS is returning a Promise to Javascript when the method is called

 ```cs
 async Task<string> SomeNetFnAsync(string input){